SCG427/WorkSample_MultiValueDictionary/README.md

 A tiny command line app that stores a multi-value string dictionary in memory.

-MultiValueDictionary
+MultiValueDictionary:
   MultiValueDictionary is a command-line interface which allows a user to manage in-memory key-member(s) pairings.
 It allows the user to perform a variety of different commands with the multi-value dictionary such as the following:

 1.Add new key-member pairs
 2.Add members to an existing key